 It is expected that the academic background of the participants is from various disciplines in the bio- or geosciences.
 This will inevitably stimulate discussions about research questions and specific sample collection strategies.
 This will raise the awareness of the specific needs of related disciplines and strengthen individual problem-solving skills.

 During the Summer School participants will be introduced to very simple but also more complex field techniques.
 Sensitive physical and chemical parameters are best measured in situ or immediately after sampling.
 Standard parameters such as temperature or pH are rapidly measured in the field with cost effective methods or with the use of a multi-parameter probes to simultaneously measure conductivity and oxygen content from the same water sample.
-Nutrients with a quick turnover such as nitrite, nitrate, ammonium and/or phosphate are analysed with more expensive rapid tests and a photospectrometer.
+Nutrients with a quick turnover such as nitrite, nitrate, ammonium and/or phosphate are analysed with more expensive rapid tests.

 The retrieval of surface samples is carried out from a boat with box grabs to retrieve a defined sediment aliquot or gravity corer equipped with plastic pipes to guarantee an undisturbed sediment-water interface.
 The latter method is also applicable to recovered ~150 cm of the uppermost sediment layers.